Before you step into the polling booth, make sure you know your rights.

 - Someone who has been assigned a legal guardian or placed in a psychiatric hospital can still exercise the right to vote unless it has specifically been revoked.

-- You are not in prison, on probation or on parole for a felony conviction.
+You are not in prison for a felony (“indictable offense”) conviction.

-- If you’re serving time for a misdemeanor or civil matter you can still vote.
+If you’re serving time for a misdemeanor or civil matter you can still vote.
 You have the right to register and to vote from jail using a mail-in ballot.
-If you lost your voting rights for a felony conviction, your right to vote is restored once you complete your sentence, parole and probation.
+If you lost your voting rights for a felony conviction, your right to vote is restored once you complete your sentence.
 You must re-register to vote, even if you were registered before your conviction.

 NJ Voters' Bill of Rights on Election Day